ibm-cloud-docs/key-protect/at-events.md

 The following field includes extra information:

-- The `responseData.keyVersionId` field includes the unqiue idenitifier of the current key version used to wrap the input ciphertext.
+- The `responseData.keyVersionId` field includes the unqiue identifier of the current key version used to wrap the input ciphertext.

 #### Rewrap key
 {: #create-key-success}

 The following field includes extra information:

-- The `responseData.keyVersionId` field includes the unqiue idenitifier of the current key version used to wrap the input ciphertext.
+- The `responseData.keyVersionId` field includes the unqiue identifier of the current key version used used to wrap the input ciphertext.
-- The `responseData.rewrappedKeyVersionId` field includes the unique identifier of the new key version associated with the ciphertext from the response.
+- The `responseData.rewrappedKeyVersionId` field includes the unique identifier of the new key version used to rewrap the input ciphertext.

 #### Restore key
 {: #restore-key-success}

 The following field includes extra information:

-- The `responseData.keyVersionId` field includes the unqiue idenitifier of the current key version used to wrap the input ciphertex.
+- The `responseData.keyVersionId` field includes the unqiue identifier of the current key version used to wrap the input ciphertext.

+#### Rotate key
+{: #rotate-key-success}

+Rotate key doesn't have any additional fields outside of those from the [Common Fields](#at-common-fields) section {: note}

 #### Get key total
 {: #list-head-success}